irtep/amorcitosserver/README.md

 1. index.js
 2. public folder from dist (need to delete it first and then upload)
+3. other folders from dist, what were updated

 if you added some dependencies, you might need to add those to package.json at server